Removing Algebraic Data Types from Constrained Horn Clauses Using Difference Predicates: An Algorithm for ADT Removal

 The $\mathit{Diff\mbox{-}Define\mbox{-}Fold}$ procedure may introduce new definitions with ADTs in their bodies, which are added to {\it NewDefs} and processed by the $\mathit{Unfold}$ procedure.
 In order to present this procedure, we need the following notions.

 The application of Rule R2 is controlled by marking some atoms in the body of a clause as {\it unfoldable}.
-If we unfold w.r.t.~atom~$A$ clause $C$: \mbox{$H \!\leftarrow c, L, A, R$} the marking of the clauses in $\mathit{Unf(C,A,Ds)}$ is handled as follows: the atoms derived from $A$ are not marked as unfoldable and each atom $A''$ inherited from an atom~$A'$ in the body of $C$ is marked as unfoldable iff $A'$ is marked as unfoldable.
+If we unfold with respect to~atom~$A$ clause $C$: \mbox{$H \!\leftarrow c, L, A, R$} the marking of the clauses in $\mathit{Unf(C,A,Ds)}$ is handled as follows: the atoms derived from $A$ are not marked as unfoldable and each atom~$A''$ inherited from an atom~$A'$ in the body of $C$ is marked as unfoldable iff $A'$ is marked as unfoldable.

 An atom $A(X;Y)$ in a conjunction $F(V;Z)$ of atoms is said to be a {\it source atom} if $X\!\subseteq\!
 V$.
 Thus, a source atom corresponds to an innermost function call in a given functional expression.
 For instance, in clause~{\tt 1} of Section~\ref{sec:IntroExample}, the source atoms are { {\tt append(Xs,Ys,Zs)}}, { {\tt len(Xs,N0)}}, and { {\tt len(Ys,N1)}}.
 Indeed, the body of clause~{\tt 1} corresponds to { {\tt len(rev(append xs ys))}} {\tt =} { {\tt (len xs)+(len ys)}}.